AANR On Your Side

 Monitoring – First, AANR uses a dedicated team of volunteers, staff, attorneys, and lobbyists to watch what is happening in the U.S. Capitol, Canada , within state legislatures, and local government.
 We combine their efforts with subscriptions to quality computer “sentries” such as StateNet, NetScan, Capitol Advantage, and Trend Trak to learn about initiatives that could impact the public’s responsible enjoyment of recreational nudity within clothes-free clubs and beaches; in the publishing field; and--most importantly--within one’s own home and backyard.

 Taking Action – AANR and its regions coordinate responses to threats as well as leveraging opportunities for advocacy (such as organizing volunteers for beach cleanup projects or distributing information at events where lawmakers gather).
-Click here to read more about what’s happening right now.
+Click here to watch AANR at the National Conference of State Legislators in Chicago.